Skip to main content

-Before You Claim First Amendment Violation, Please First Express Yourself
+Before You Claim a First Amendment Violation, Please First Express Yourself

 Before the Supreme Court sits 303 Creative LLC v.
 Elenis.
 At its center is Lorie Smith, founder of 303 Creative LLC, who argues that Colorado’s public accommodation law — which prohibits businesses open to the public from refusing service based on race, color, religion, sex, or sexual orientation — violates her First Amendment rights.